There’s a new SEO strategy that’s crushing it right now.

 For example…

-A few months ago I wanted to write something about mobile optimization.
+A while ago I wanted to write something about mobile optimization.

-The first thing I did was search for “Mobile SEO”… and scan the results.
+The first thing I did was a search for “Mobile SEO”… and scan the results.

 And I noticed 3 things about Google’s first page results: